 For example, let’s say you created the most perfect auto-response email for when people buy grass seed.
 Maybe your purchase confirmation also includes exclusive offers on lawn mowers.
 Your advertisement may be perfect, but your metrics show a rather low conversion rate.
 You may be tempted to blame the ad, but the time of year affects when people buy lawn mowers, and many people who buy grass seed will already own lawn mowers.
 You need to put your metrics into context before you blame your autoresponder advertisements.

-For example, Superior Papers offers deals to students, but students around the country have different exam times, different coursework deadlines and even different semester schedules.
+For example, Bid For Writing offers deals to students, but students around the country have different exam times, different coursework deadlines and even different semester schedules.
 That is why some email ads appear to work well in some areas and not in others; it isn't due to the adverts, it is due to the fact that students in different areas have different academic schedules.